Marching Pride of North Alabama: Today

-Dr, Lloyd Jones, the current director, began assisting with the band in 1996.
+Dr, Lloyd Jones, the director until 2026, began assisting with the band in 1996.
 Members of the concert and jazz band performed at the Alabama Music Educators Association conference at Auburn University in the spring of 1997.
 The marching band has made twenty-four consecutive NCAA Division II National Football Championship Game appearances.
 Dr. Edd Jones retired August 1, 2000 as director of bands and continued to teach in the department in an adjunct capacity until his death in 2020.

 The North Alabama Marching Pride performed in Alabama Governor Bob Riley's Second Inaugural Parade on January 15, 2007 in Montgomery.
 They also performed in the Inaugural Parade for Alabama Governor Robert J. Bentley on January 19, 2015.

 Since 2011, the North Alabama Marching Pride has performed exhibitions for Bands of America.
 They have performed in Atlanta and Indianapolis for these events.

 The North Alabama Marching Pride was invited to perform at the 99th Macy's Thanksgiving Day Parade taking place on November 27, 2025.

+In Winter 2026, Dr. Lloyd E. Jones III retired from the Director of Bands position.
+Dr. Joseph Gray was selected from a hiring and interview process as the new Director of Bands.